-Pierre Verbaeten was professor of the Computer Science department at the University of Leuven until October 2010.
-For more than ten years he was chairman of this department, the largest in Belgium with more than 30 professors and 180 researchers.
-He led the DistriNet research group, which conducts basic and applied research in computer networks, security, middleware, multi-agent systems and embedded systems; the group numbers more than 70 researchers.
-Since December 2012 he has been a member of the board of trustees of the University.
-In 1989 Mr Verbaeten became the first manager of the .be registry, which was transferred to the not-for-profit organisation DNS Belgium on 1 January 2000.
+Pierre Verbaeten was Professor of Computer Science at the University of Louvain until October 2010.
+For more than ten years he was the president of this department, the largest in Belgium with more than 30 professors and 180 researchers.
+He led the DistriNet research group, which conducts basic and applied research on computer networks, security, middleware, multi-agent systems and embedded systems; the group completed more than 70 searches.
+Since December 2012, he has been a member of the University's Board of Directors.
+In 1989, Mr Verbaeten became the first director of the .be registry, which was transferred to the non-profit association DNS Belgium on 1 January 2000.

-Marko Bonac received a Bachelor of Science degree in mathematics (1981) and a masters in computer science (1988) from the University of Ljubljana.
-Between 1981 and 1992 he worked as a researcher and project leader in the field of computer networks.
-Since 1992 he has been the Director of Arnes, the Academic and Research Network of Slovenia, which is also the registry for the Slovenian top-level domain, .si.
+Marko Bonac holds a degree in mathematics (1981) and a master's degree in computer science (1988) from the University of Ljubljana.
+Between 1981 and 1992, he worked as a researcher and project manager in the field of computer networks.
+Since 1992, he is the director of Arnes (Academic and Research Network of Slovenia), the register of the Slovene top-level domain, .si.

 Mr Maršálek is an independent IT consultant and member of the CZ.NIC collegium, a body associated with CZ.NIC, the registry for the .cz top-level domain.
 Previously he was a chairman of CZ.NIC and the Managing Director of the Czech Neutral Internet eXchange node (NIX.CZ).
 After graduating from the Czech Technical University in Prague with a masters degree in radio electronic science, he began his professional career at AT&T. Mr Marsalek is a cofounder of GTS, the biggest alternative telecommunications operator in the Czech Republic.
 He also helped establish the IP network in Central and Eastern Europe on behalf of British Telecom.